Robblodo11/Airbnb-Rental-Marker-Analysis-READ.ME/README.md

 * Organize the Spreadsheet
   * Freezed rows and columns, resized widths, and added filters
 * Filter Listings
-  * Removed irrelevant listings, filtered by minimum night requirement, and inactive rentals
+  * Filtered out irrelevant listings such as listings that have never been rented (inactive rentals), and rentals with a minimum night required of 8 days or higher

 #### Part 2: Which Type of Properties Should Be Targeted?
 * Estimating Rental Activity
   * Used number of reviews as an estimate for rental frequency
 * Attractive Neighborhoods
-  * Cleaned neighborhood labels and determined top 10 neighborhoods for vacation rentals
+  * Cleaned neighborhood labels and determined top 10 most poular neighborhoods for vacation rentals based on highest # of reviews
 * Popular Property Sizes
   * Cleaned bedrooms data and analyzed property size preferences